lorenzo-stoakes/kernel-scripts/README.md

 * `kerndev-rebuild` - Same as `kerndev-build` but runs `make mrproper` first.
 * `kerndev-install` - Installs header and module files into the dev env image.
 This is invoked by `kerndev-build` unless explicitly disabled.
+* `kerndev-module-headers` - Generates a stripped version of the kernel source for building external modules.

 ### Running